Hybridization Number on Three Rooted Binary Trees is EPT: Tight networks

-The hybridization network \emph{induced} by a CNET~$(H', \E)$ is the hybridization network obtained by applying the following transformations to $H'$: \begin{itemize}[noitemsep] \item We replace every node $x$ that is both a reticulation node and a split node with two nodes $x_t$ and~$x_b$, change the bottom endpoints of $x$'s parent edges to $x_t$, change the top endpoints of $x$'s child edges to $x_b$, and add an edge from $x_t$ to $x_b$. \item We replace every reticulation node with more than two parents with a chain of binary reticulation nodes. \leo{See Figure~\ref{fig:nodesplit} for an illustration of these first two steps.} \item As long as there are at least two roots, we choose two such roots $r_1$ and $r_2$, change the top endpoint of $r_1$'s child edge to $r_2$, and add an edge from $r_1$ to $r_2$.
+The hybridization network \emph{induced} by a \revA{TNET}~$(H', \E)$ is the hybridization network obtained by applying the following transformations to $H'$: \begin{itemize}[noitemsep] \item We replace every node $x$ that is both a reticulation node and a split node with two nodes $x_t$ and~$x_b$, change the bottom endpoints of $x$'s parent edges to $x_t$, change the top endpoints of $x$'s child edges to $x_b$, and add an edge from $x_t$ to $x_b$. \item We replace every reticulation node with more than two parents with a chain of binary reticulation nodes. \leo{See Figure~\ref{fig:nodesplit} for an illustration of these first two steps.} \item As long as there are at least two roots, we choose two such roots $r_1$ and $r_2$, change the top endpoint of $r_1$'s child edge to $r_2$, and add an edge from $r_1$ to $r_2$.
 This reduces the number of roots by one, so we eventually obtain a network with a single root.
 See Figure \ref{fig:rootjoin}. \item For every leaf $x$ with more than one parent, we create a new node $x'$, change the bottom endpoint of every parent edge of $x$ to $x'$, and add an edge from $x'$ to $x$. \end{itemize}

-The \emph{deletion AAF} of a CNET~$(H, \E)$ is defined to be the deletion AAF of the hybridization network induced by~$(H, \E)$. \leo{The \emph{hybridization number} of a CNET~$(H, \E)$ is (as for networks) defined to be the sum $\sum(d^-(v)-1)$ over all nodes~$v$ of~$H$ with indegree $d^-(v)$ at least~2.}
+The \emph{deletion AAF} of a \revA{TNET}~$(H, \E)$ is defined to be the deletion AAF of the hybridization network induced by~$(H, \E)$. \leo{The \emph{hybridization number} of a \revA{TNET}~$(H, \E)$ is (as for networks) defined to be the sum $\sum(d^-(v)-1)$ over all nodes~$v$ of~$H$ with indegree $d^-(v)$ at least~2.}

-\begin{lem} If $\size{\T} = 3$, then there exists a hybridization network~$H$ with hybridization number $k$ for $\T$ if and only if there exists a CNET $\H = (H', \E)$ with hybridization number $k$ for $\T$.
-Moreover, if~$H$ and~$\H$ exist then they have the same deletion AAF. \end{lem}
+\begin{lem} If $\size{\T} = 3$, then there exists a hybridization network~$H$ with hybridization number $k$ for $\T$ if and only if there exists a \revA{TNET} $\H = (H', \E)$ with hybridization number $k$ for $\T$.
+Moreover, if~\revA{such a network~$H$ exists then there exists such a \revA{TNET} $\H$ with the same deletion AAF}. \end{lem}

-\begin{proof} First suppose that there exists a CNET $\H = (H', \E)$ with hybridization number $k$ for $\T$.
-Then, the hybridization network~$H$ induced by~$\H$ has the same hybridization number as $H'$, and it is easy to see that $H$ displays the trees in $\T$, given that $H'$ displays these trees.
-It follows directly from the definition of the deletion AAF of a CNET that~$H$ and~$\H$ have the same deletion AAF.
+\begin{proof} First suppose that there exists a \revA{TNET} $\H = (H', \E)$ with hybridization number $k$ for $\T$.
+Then the hybridization network~$H$ induced by~$\H$ has the same hybridization number as $H'$, and it is easy to see that $H$ displays the trees in $\T$, given that $H'$ displays these trees.
+It follows directly from the definition of the deletion AAF of a \revA{TNET} that~$H$ and~$\H$ have the same deletion AAF.